zenith-innovations/holaAI-smart-contract/README.md

 ### Available to share the demo url

 ### Contact
-For any questions, please reach out to @rust_sol_dev on Telegram or rust_dev_ on Discord.
+For any questions, please reach out to @rust_sol_dev on Telegram or rust_sol_dev on Discord.

 ### Features
 Token Listing: View a comprehensive list of Pumpfun tokens.